-The PMI deduction is allowed only for mortgages that close between Jan.
-1 and Dec.
-31, 2007, and is effective only for the 2007 tax year, unless the federal government renews the law for subsequent years.
+The PMI deduction is allowed only for mortgages that close through Dec.
+31, 2020, unless the federal government renews the law for subsequent years.

 This limited duration complicates the question of whether a single mortgage with PMI may be more preferable than two mortgages in a “piggyback” structure.

 If the PMI deduction isn’t extended, you may still benefit from the two-loan option, or if you want to bank on the odds that the deduction will be extended, you may want to factor that expectation into your decision.